ewebber/whatspeakersneed/index.md

 - What projector connectors will the conference provide?
 (HDMI, VGA)
 - What power cables will the conference provide?
+- Will a remote slide changer be provided?
+- Should video be embedded in the presentation or provided as a separate file?

 ### Will speakers need to use a microphone?